Leon Moser: Execution

 On June 1, 1995, Moser and three other inmates on Pennsylvania's death row had their execution warrants signed by Governor Tom Ridge.
 Moser's was set for August 15.
 Unlike the others, Moser wanted to be executed.
 Fellow death row inmate, Mumia Abu-Jamal, who was scheduled for execution two days after Moser, won a stay of execution on August 7.
 Following the stay, Abu-Jamal and his supporters requested and encouraged Moser to fight to save his own life.
 Ultimately, Moser rejected their requests.

 Moser was executed by lethal injection on August 16, 1995, at State Correctional Institution – Rockview.
 He declined to make a final statement.
 His last meal was two slices of pizza, cold cuts, pasta salad, a frosted cupcake, and Coca-Cola.
 He became the second person to be executed by the state of Pennsylvania since the resumption of the death penalty in 1976.
-He remains the second of only three people to be executed in Pennsylvania since the resumption of the death penalty.
+He remains the second of only three people to be executed in Pennsylvania since the resumption of capital punishment.
 The others were Keith Zettlemoyer in May 1995 and Gary M. Heidnik in 1999.